marrlab/InstantDL/docker/README.md

 ## Prepration the data folder

-For runnig the docker, you need to create the data folder
+For runnig the docker, you need to create the data folder as exaplined in the [examples](../docs/examples)

 ## Run Docker container